Credit card consolidation is just one form of debt consolidation. You can consolidate your credit card debt in one of three ways:

 What Is Debt Consolidation, and Why Is It Helpful?

-Debt consolidation refers to the process of combining debts from multiple sources, such as credit cards, auto loans, personal loans and payday loans, into a single debt.
-While it may seem counterproductive to accrue more debt to get out of debt, there are actually several benefits to doing just that.
-One major benefit is the reduced interest.
+Debt consolidation is the process of combining debts from multiple sources into a single debt.
+This can include debts from credit cards, auto loans, personal loans, payday loans, and more.
+While it may seem counterproductive to accrue more debt to get out of debt, there are actually several benefits of debt consolidation loans.
+One major benefit is the reduced interest payments.

 Now, say you were to consolidate your debt via balance transfer or a personal loan.
 You would only have to pay one interest rate or, in the best-case scenario, $0 in interest.
 Through consolidation, you can save hundreds of dollars in interest alone.

-In addition to the cost savings debt consolidation offers, it can also help to lower your monthly payments and more quickly pay off your debt.
-If you have several credit cards, it can also eliminate the hassle of trying to make timely payments to multiple companies.
+Ultimately, debt consolidation helps to lower your monthly payments and pay off your debt more quickly.
+If you have several credit cards, it can also eliminate the hassle of juggling timely payments to multiple companies.

 How Does Debt Consolidation Work in Canada?